 Due to the Coronavirus crisis, the government has introduced the Coronavirus Job Retention Scheme.
 This is one of a number of measures brought in by the government to support businesses and save jobs.

 What is furlough?

 Furlough leave is when your employer offers you a temporary leave of absence as an alternative to dismissing you by making you redundant.

-What does it mean if I am put on furlough leave?
+What does it mean if you are put on furlough leave?

 Furlough pay can include overtime fees and can come out of compulsory commission payments but does not apply to discretionary bonuses.